-The larger cousin of the Plasma Rifle is a powerful squad support weapon which is nonetheless light enough to be usable by nearly any soldier.
+The larger cousin of the Plasma Rifle, the Heavy Plasma Gun is a powerful squad support weapon which is nonetheless light enough to be usable by any soldier.
 It is the most powerful weapon available to X-Com agents short of the Blaster Launcher, plus it has a fast rate of fire and high accuracy.

 The following lists how many times a soldier can fire the gun by shot type continuously in any given round, and the remaining percentage of any left over TUs that cannot be spent as a shot.

 - Aimed: 1 Shot, 40% Remaining TUs (enough for 1 Snap shot or 1 Auto burst)